Musawerhussainkhoso/Musawerhussainkhoso/README.md

 </ul>

 <p style="font-size: 14px; color: gray;">
-  📬 Reach me via LinkedIn or explore more on GitHub!
+  📬 Connect with me via LinkedIn or explore more on GitHub!
 </p>